edwardhorsey/downloads-folder-cleanup/README.md

 Work in progress

 A script for tidying up your downloads folder.
 You can run the file from anywhere.
-Edit the

     $ python [...]\move_files.py"
     Clean up your downloads folder